VivekNikam21/Ajaia-Technical-Project-Manager-Assessment/README.md

 The part I actually like about this: it logs every confirmation and every override.
 Thirty days after go-live we can show the COO how often a dispatcher changed the pre-selected carrier.
 If that number is near zero, full automation becomes a small change backed by Corrigan Peak's own data instead of a guess made under deadline.
 Dana goes back to her COO with a date and a mechanism, not a no.

-### 4. D — DET-118, scheduling the routing-rules review
+### 4. D. DET-118, scheduling the routing-rules review
 **Worked this week.
 Invites go out today.**

 The ticket says "no blocker, just sitting."
 I disagree, and this is the item I think is most often misread.
 It is 20 minutes of my time and it is quietly on the critical path.